mokshasoft/sel4-idris-manifest/README.md

 ## Build and run it in QEMU

-Run the following to build and run it:
+Run the following commands to build and run it:

+        mkdir build
+        cd build
         ../init-build.sh -DPLATFORM=x86_64
         ninja
         ./simulate